-Study design: Retrospective cohort study Outcome studied: Long-term prognostic outcome (survival analysis); identification of clinical, clinicopathologic, and diagnostic imaging variable associated with prognosis Main findings: (relevant to PICO question): Of 79/89 (89%) dogs surviving at least 14 days, MST of the medically treated group (1340 days, 95% CI, range 444-1340 days) was significantly shorter than the surgically treated group (1802 days, 95% CI, range 855 days-not reached) MST of dogs treated with both medical and surgical interventions (203 days, 95% CI, range 18-525 days) was significantly shorter than the medical and surgical intervention groups Patients lost to follow-up in the first 14 days after diagnosis varied between intervention groups; 12/46 (26.1%) of the surgically managed cases, and 0/10 (0%) of the combined medically and surgically managed cases Limitations: This is a retrospective study, and therefore has more bias than a prospective study.
-Specifically, diagnostic approach, recommended treatments, and case follow-up varied between case and attending clinician Many cases were censored by researchers due to lack of follow-up data - more in the medically managed group than the surgically managed group Survival analysis also excluded patients that died before 14 days, and it is unclear which of these patients were uncomplicated vs. complicated cases of GBM (second Kaplan-Meier analysis was included to remove death in the postoperative period) Does not discuss or separate cases of uncomplicated GBM from complicated cases (gallbladder rupture, peritonitis, extrahepatic biliary tract rupture) Unable to determine if the group that was both medically and surgically managed received surgical treatment because they were complicated cases vs uncomplicated Medical management was not standardised Unequal treatment group sizes
+Study design: Retrospective cohort study Outcome studied: Long-term prognostic outcome (survival analysis); identification of clinical, clinicopathologic, and diagnostic imaging variable associated with prognosis Main findings: (relevant to PICO question): Of 79/89 (89%) dogs surviving at least 14 days, MST of the medically treated group (1340 days, 95% CI, range 444-1340 days) was significantly shorter than the surgically treated group (1802 days, 95% CI, range 855 days-not reached) MST of dogs treated with both medical and surgical interventions (203 days, 95% CI, range 18-525 days) was significantly shorter than the medical and surgical intervention groups Patients lost to follow-up in the first 14 days after diagnosis varied between intervention groups; 12/46 (26.1%) of the surgically managed cases, 6/33 (18.2%) of the medically managed cases, and 0/10 (0%) of the combined medically and surgically managed cases Limitations: This is a retrospective study.
+Specifically, diagnostic approach, recommended treatments, and case follow-up varied between case and attending clinician Many cases were censored by researchers due to lack of follow-up data - more in the medically managed group than the surgically managed group Survival analysis also excluded patients that died before 14 days, and it is unclear which of these patients were uncomplicated vs. complicated cases of GBM (second Kaplan-Meier analysis was included to remove death in the postoperative period) Does not discuss or separate cases of uncomplicated GBM from complicated cases (gallbladder rupture, peritonitis, extrahepatic biliary tract rupture) Unable to determine if the group that was both medically and surgically managed received surgical treatment because they were complicated cases vs uncomplicated Medical management was not standardised Unequal treatment group sizes Groups varied significantly in sex and in spay/neuter status

-Pike et al. (2004) Population: Medicine between January 2000 and December 2002 Sample size: Intervention details: A single intervention group of 23/30 (77%) dogs that underwent cholesystectomy were evaluated for long-term survival
+Pike et al. (2004) Population: Dogs diagnosed with GBM at Tufts University School of Veterinary Medicine between January 2000 and December 2002 Sample size: 30 dogs with sonographic findings characteristic of GBM, and dogs that underwent cholecystectomy Intervention details: A single intervention group of 23/30 (77%) dogs that underwent cholesystectomy were evaluated for long-term survival